distantmagic/paddler/README.md

 You can download the latest release from the
 [releases page](https://github.com/distantmagic/paddler/releases).

-Alternatively you can build the project yourself.
-You need `go>=1.21` and `nodejs` (for dashboard's front-end code) to build the project.
+Alternatively, you can build the project yourself.
+You need `go>=1.21` and `nodejs` (for the dashboard's front-end code) to build the project.

 ```shell
 $ git clone git@github.com:distantmagic/paddler.git